-- Once this time has elapsed, remove the potato pizza crust from the oven and top with pea pesto, zucchini, tomato, mushrooms and chickpeas.
+- Once this time has elapsed, remove the potato pizza crust from the oven and top with pea pesto followed by the chickpeas, zucchini, tomato, mushrooms and onion.

 - Lightly season your potato veggie pizza with salt and pepper and return to the oven to bake for another 15 minutes.

 - Top with fresh arugula and more nutritional yeast if desired, then serve immediately.
 Enjoy!

 - Delicious topping ideas include artichokes, broccoli, olives, sun-dried tomatoes, vegan cheese sauce & more (see list in the article above).

 - For a firmer texture for your potato pizza crust, add some almond flour or oat flour.
 If your mixture doesn’t really hold together, add a flax egg.

 Nutrition Information:Yield: 2 Serving Size: ½ recipe